 The Joshua Creek Community will be characterized by a mix of land uses that will define the character and function of the neighbourhoods.
-These uses within these subject lands owned by Argo Development Corp. include:
+These uses will include:

-- Single detached residential; - Neighbourhood Centre Area predominantly townhouse with potential for live/work units, mid-rise apartments, retail and/or community facilities/services; - Dundas Urban Core medium-density residential, including back-toback units and townhouses with potential for midrise mixed use. - A conventional stormwater management pond or urban stormwater management ponds; - NHS, predominantly located in the north portion of the subject lands, with a smaller portion located towards the south end adjacent to the Dundas Urban Core; - Elementary school located adjacent to proposed Neighbourhood Park, central to the community; - Neighbourhood Park centrally located to define community/ neighbourhood centre.
+- Residential predominantly single-detached and on-street townhouse dwellings with potential for semi-detached and live/work units; - Mixed Use Block in the Neighbourhood Centre Area predominantly townhouse with potential for live/work units, mid-rise apartments, retail and/or community facilities/services. - Mixed Use Block in the Dundas Street Urban Core Area mediumdensity residential, including back-to-back units and townhouses with potential for mid-rise mixed use. - A conventional stormwater management pond. - NHS predominantly located in the north portion of the community, with smaller portions located towards the south end of the community and adjacent to the Neighbourhood Centre Area and Dundas Urban Core. - Neighbourhood Park centrally located to define community and neighbourhood centre area.